LittleHeronCodes/LittleHeronCodes.github.io/_posts/2019-10-24-complexheatmap-cheats.md

 [add image]

-R has a number of packages for drawing heatmaps. pheatmap had been my long time favourite because it was easier to use and gave nicer looking plots than, say, heatmap.2, but then I discovered ComplexHeatmap, which solved all my problems and immediately wiped out all other competitions.
+R has a number of packages for drawing heatmaps. pheatmap had been my long time favourite because it was easier to use and gave nicer looking plots than, say, heatmap.2, but then I discovered ComplexHeatmap, which immediately wiped out all other competitions with how customizable it is.

-That is, until I try to save the plot.

 *Pros:*